Abbott v. Pastides

 Lacoff v.
 Buena Vista Publishing

-Secured First Amendment protection for statements on the covers of the 'Beardstown Ladies' books in a class action alleging consumer fraud for erroneously reporting the ladies' stock-market returns.
+Secured First Amendment protection for statements on the covers of the 'Beardstown Ladies' investment guides in a class action alleging consumer fraud for erroneously reporting the ladies' stock-market returns.
 (N.Y.
 Sup.
 Ct.
 2001)

 Brooklyn Institute of Arts and Sciences v.
 City of New York